-The Institution, as an educational community, will promptly and equitably respond to alleged violations of this policy in order to offer and carry out the level of supportive measures, remedies, and discipline appropriate for the specific facts and circumstances.
-The Institution will respond to any complaint in a manner that protects the parties' equal access to education.
+AGST, as an educational community, will promptly and equitably respond to alleged violations of this policy in order to offer and carry out the level of supportive measures, remedies, and discipline appropriate for the specific facts and circumstances.
+AGST will respond to any complaint in a manner that protects the parties' equal access to education.
 Title IX provides educational processes, remedies and outcomes for sex discrimination and local law enforcement follows criminal processes, remedies and outcomes for sexual assault.
-While the Institution will enforce this policy using the educational lens of Title IX, Complainants always have the option to avail themselves of, and will be fully supported by the Institution to seek, the services of local law enforcement.
+While AGST will enforce this policy using the educational lens of Title IX, Complainants always have the option to avail themselves of, and will be fully supported by AGST to seek the services of local law enforcement.